vichargrave/vichargrave.github.io/_posts/2014-12-06-creating-elasticsearch-snapshots.md

 ## Create a Snapshot

 When you create a snapshot, you can either include all or specific indices.
-Continuing with the example of ingesting tweet data, let’s say you are creating a new index every hour and that the format of the index name is tweets-YYYY-MM-DD.
+Continuing with the example of ingesting tweet data, let’s say you are creating a new index every say and that the format of the index name is tweets-YYYY-MM-DD.
 If you want to snapshot the index created on 2014-11-01 in the `twitter_backup` repository run this command:

 {% highlight bash %}
-curl -XPUT 'localhost:9200/_snapshot/twitter_backup/2014-11-01?pretty&wait_for_completion' -d '
+curl -XPUT 'localhost:9200/_snapshot/twitter_backup/tweets-2014-11-01?pretty&wait_for_completion' -d '
 {
       "indices": "tweets-2014-11-01",
       "ignore_unavailable": "true",